 - Salt and pepper to taste

 - Heat oil in large skillet at medium heat.
 Add minced garlic and sauté for 1 minute.
-Add mushrooms and sauté for 4-5 minutes more.
+Add mushrooms and sauté for 4 to 5 minutes more.

 - Add butter to skillet and allow to melt.
 Add chopped kale and sauté for 1 to 2 minutes, until bright green and just starting to wilt.
 Pour in broth.

 - Add the gnocchi, stir once, and cover.
-Let cook for 7-8 minutes, until gnocchi is soft, stirring occasionally but keeping covered as much as possible.
+Let cook for 7 to 8 minutes, until gnocchi is soft, stirring occasionally but keeping covered as much as possible.

 - Remove cover, reduce heat, and add sundried tomatoes, cheese, and red pepper flakes.
 Stir occasionally and allow any remaining liquid to cook down a bit.
 Season with salt and pepper.